With a laser, researchers say they can hack Alexa, Google Home or Siri

 Opening the garage door was easy, the researchers said.
 With the light commands, the researchers could have hijacked any digital smart systems attached to the voice-controlled assistants.

-They said they could have easily switched light switches on and off, made online purchases or opened a smart lock-protected front door.
+They said they could have easily switched light switches on and off, made online purchases or opened a smart-lock-protected front door.
 They even could have remotely unlocked or started a car that was connected to the device.

 “This opens up an entirely new class of vulnerabilities,” said Kevin Fu, an associate professor of electrical engineering and computer science at the University of Michigan.
 “It’s difficult to know how many products are affected because this is so basic.”